Skip to main content

 circuit new

-The CLI prompts you for a template, a language (TypeScript or Python), and an agent name, then generates a project directory with your agent code, circuit.toml config, and dependencies.
-You do not need to log in until you use account-backed commands such as publish or hosted wallet actions.
-Install dependencies and navigate into the project:
+The CLI prompts you for a template, a language (TypeScript or Python), and an agent name, then generates a project directory with your agent code, circuit.toml config, and installed dependencies.
+You do not need to log in until you use account-backed commands such as publish or hosted dev runs.
+Navigate into the project.

 Your generated agent code looks like this: